mohsr/Choccy/README.md

 that a beginner would be comfortable (though sometimes challenged) using it.

-Holden also provides a library he created called MPC to use alongside the guide, making parsing input and representing the language much easier.
+Holden also provides a library he created called MPC to use alongside the guide, making parsing input and representing the language much simpler.
 The MPC library is located in the lib/mpc directory and is provided under the BSD two-clause license (see lib/mpc/LICENSE.md).